 • Exclusive reservations and ticket access via Capital One Dining

-Also, keep in mind that both cards let you earn 3 percent cash back on grocery store purchases (excluding Walmart and Target).
-In the meantime, you may also be able to boost your rewards haul if you take advantage of the 8 percent cash back on Capital One Entertainment purchases and 10 percent cash back on purchases made through Uber and Uber Eats (through Nov.
+Also, the card lets you earn 3 percent cash back on grocery store purchases (excluding superstores like Walmart and Target), making this a good card for essentials.
+You may also be able to boost your rewards haul if you take advantage of the 8 percent cash back on Capital One Entertainment purchases and 10 percent cash back on purchases made through Uber and Uber Eats (through Nov.
 14, 2024).

-Because the Capital One Savor Cash Rewards card has an annual fee of $95, you’ll need to earn at least that much in cash back to make the card worth carrying.
-For example, spending just $3,167 a year on grocery store purchases or $1,188 through Capital One Entertainment would cancel out the amount you spend on your annual fee — and that’s not even counting spending you’d do in other categories.
+Keep in mind: If you have the now-discontinued Capital One Savor Cash Rewards, you’ll need to earn at least $95 in cash back to offset the card’s annual fee.
+For example, spending just $3,167 a year on grocery store purchases or $1,188 through Capital One Entertainment would cancel out the amount you spend on your annual fee.

 The bottom line